Models launch catalogue · Q3 2026

 RFC 0001 ratified by all six operators.
 Public draft of the specification published.
 Reference clients in private alpha.

-Stichting Concord Europa and Concord Boréal Société open to the public.
+EU operator and NA operator open to the public.
 Models, signed manifests, residency clauses live.
 CLI v1.0.

 Latin American and African operators come online.
 Federated datasets enter public beta.
 First cross-continental residency audits published.

-Singapore and Wellington open, completing the federation.
+APAC and Oceania operators open, completing the federation.
 Spaces (hosted inference) enter alpha.
 Training receipts for reproducible evaluations.

 If a single foreign cloud is a non-starter, you are who this is for.